Naman-Kandpal/optimal-rubiks-cube-solver/README.md

 ```

 ##### Building on Windows
-1. Write the path to your SDL2 folder in CMakeLists.txt

-To set the working directory to the root project folder in Visual Studio, change launch.vs.json accordingly:
+- 1 Clone this Repository to your machine.
+- 2. Open CMD in the root folder and do the following:
 ```
-"project": "CMakeLists.txt",
-"projectTarget": "RubiksCubeSolver.exe",
-"name": "RubiksCubeSolver.exe",
-"currentDir": "path\\to\\root"
+mkdir build
+cd build
+cmake .. -G "MinGW Makefiles"
+mingw32-make
+//make sure to include the path to your local SDL2 folder in engine.h file
 ```